gdonald/blackjack-el/README.md

 #### Running tests:

 `make test` and `make test-coverage` are available.
+Tests are written using "buttercup".
+Test coverage is generated using "undercover".
+Both packages are available from MELPA.

-You will need ruby and the "simplecov" gem installed for test coverage to build.
+You will need to install the Ruby programming language and the "simplecov" gem for test coverage to build.

 #### Going broke: